CILEx Regulation is committed to the public sector equality duty set out in the Equality Act 2010. We work to:

 Collecting equality and diversity information about our regulated community is an important part of our diversity work as it enables us to better understand the diversity profile of those we regulate.
 We have been working hard to improve our engagement levels and knowledge.
 Through engagement and increased information, we can identify trends to inform our policy development and decision making.

-In 2021, we carried out our third diversity data collection in our regulated community against the LSB’s range of diversity characteristics.
-Access the full Diversity Report 2021.
+In 2023, we carried out our fourth diversity data collection in our regulated community against the LSB’s range of diversity characteristics.
+Access the full Diversity Report 2023.

 All regulated member diversity reports are available: